 All living things respond to their environment in some way.
 For example, jellyfish – which have nervous systems but no brains – can change their behavior in response to certain stimuli.
 So can single-celled bacteria and amoebas.
 Even worms can be conditioned to move toward or away from things.
 Scientists call this learning – reacting to the environment with changes in behavior.

 Actual intelligence is a much trickier concept to define.
 College admissions officers deal with this question every day: how do you measure how smart somebody is?
-It gets even harder with animals, which can’t tell us how they’re feeling or what, if anything, they’re thinking.
+It gets even harder with animals, who can’t tell us how they’re feeling or what, if anything, they’re thinking.

 We don’t know if fish or turtles have emotions, and we’ll never know.
 It could be that sharks are out there chuckling and writing poetry every day, and they just don’t share it with us.

 So can sharks smile?
 It’s not likely.
 And scientists warn against reading too much into animal faces and behaviors.
 That sort of anthropomorphizing – attributing human form or behavior to animals – can get in the way of scientific objectivity, they say.

 Still, future scientists are sure to discover more about sharks’ relationship with their world, giving us all a better glimpse into the lives of the creatures who co-inhabit planet Earth with us.